-Table 4-14 describes potential effects on air quality that could occur during the construction and decommissioning phases of the HIWEC and identifies proposed mitigation strategies and residual effects.
-An evaluation of significance of these residual effects along with proposed monitoring and follow-up plans are described in Section 6 and Section 8 of the Final Draft EA Report of Volume A.
+Table 4-16 describes potential effects on air quality that could occur during the construction and decommissioningphases of the HIWEC and identifies proposed mitigation strategies and residual effects.
+An evaluation ofsignificance of these residual effects along with proposed monitoring and follow-up plans are described in Section6 and Section 8 of the Final EA Report of Volume A.